-- In the My Little Pony: Friendship Is Magic fic Loved And Lost, Prince Jewelius is early on established to travel a lot in order to explore and learn more about Equestria.
-After he seizes the throne by using the events of "A Canterlot Wedding" against the heroes (all but Twilight), he privately tells them that his real reason for traveling so much has been searching for the means to usurp his royal family he has secretly hated for years.
-He learned about the Changelings and the caverns underneath Canterlot during these travels, and once he was told the date of his cousin Cadance's wedding, he traveled to the Badlands to forge an alliance with Queen Chrysalis, providing her information about the caverns where she imprisoned Cadance.
+- In the My Little Pony: Friendship Is Magic fic Loved and Lost, Prince Jewelius is early on established to travel a lot in order to explore and learn more about Equestria.
+After he seizes the throne by using the events of "A Canterlot Wedding" against the heroes (all but Twilight), he privately tells them that his real reason for traveling so much has been searching for the means to usurp the princesses he has secretly hated for years.
+He learned about the Changelings and the caverns underneath Canterlot through these travels, and once he was told the date of his cousin Cadance's wedding, he traveled to the Badlands to forge an alliance with Queen Chrysalis, providing her information about the caverns where she imprisoned Cadance and Twilight.

 - Tangled: Inverted.
 The pub thugs when the viewer first meets them, seem to be only defined by their being criminals; but once the song "I've Got A Dream" comes, we find out they all have hobbies (playing the piano; baking; mime; interior design; etc.) that they'd really love to turn into their jobs.

 - Played with in Alfred Hitchcock's Psycho.
 Norman's hobby is taxidermy, which not only establishes him as kind of creepy but also would provide ample reason for him to know how to chemically disinfect things.
 However, this isn't used as while he does clean the bathroom, it's an efficient scrub.
 Still, it's implied that after he (and, yes, at this point very mentally ill) grave-robbed his mother's corpse after murdering her, to make her appear as semi-lifelike as she does he may have stuffed her, too.
 With his mental state surrounding his mother, though, he probably wouldn't know if he did.

 - Played with in The Wrong Arm of the Law.
 While Nosy Parker immediately suspects that Pearly Gates is still using his fashion boutique as a front for his gang's activities, Pearly insists that the fashion boutique is now a legitimate business which he runs on the side.